 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
-Camp 2 did not have an adequate water supply and was closed.
+Camp One held most of the POWs who took part in the march out of Bataan.
+Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured on Corregidor were taken.
+Camp Three was where most of those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camps One and Three were later consolidated into one camp on October 30, 1942.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
 Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Another detail was sent out to work at Cabanatuan Airfield which had been the home of a Philippine Army Air Corps unit known as Maniquis Airfield.
 The Japanese had the POWs build runways and revetments.
 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
-A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 Since the water table was high, a POW held the body down in the grave with a pole until it was covered with dirt.
 The next day when the burial detail returned to the cemetery the dead often were sitting up in their graves or had been dug up by wild dogs.
 The death rate remained at 9 POWs a day into November.

 It was while Bob was in this camp that he became extremely ill.
 Bob was so ill that he was taken to what was called the camp hospital.
 The hospital was a hospital in name only since the POWs had little to no medicine to treat the sick.
 Bob was given a place in the hospital next to his friend from high school Sgt.
 Bob Bronge.
 It was while he was in the hospital that Bob watched Bob Bronge die from dysentery.